tempe85/CodingNotes/topics/GIT/index.md

 - Run: `git reset --hard origin/{branchName}`
 - Use this when local master/develop are no longer matching the remote branch (e.g. accidental commit)

+<u>Reset a repo (with deleting repo or removing stashes)</u>

+- Run: `git reset --hard` and then `git clean -dxf`
+- Use this when you want to reset a repo to a clean state.

 <u>Pull and merge a different branch into your current branch</u>

 - Run: `git pull origin <branchToMerge>`